ClancyHood/opensky-api/DOCUMENTATION.md

 | BadCredentialsException   | If the provided credentials are invalid. |
 | \InvalidArgumentException | If any parameter is invalid.             |
 | \Exception                | If any other error occurs.               |

+##### Limitations

+- The timestamp must not be more than 30 days (2 592 000 seconds) in the past.
+If the provided timestamp is older than the limit, an `\InvalidArgumentException` is thrown.